How can I change the preview of my page on social networks? (Standard Builder)

 Open Graph Tags

-The Open Graph Protocol creates a way for pages to deliver content that can be added to a social graph.
-Facebook, LinkedIn, and Google+ use this information to generate previews of pages that match other types of content (such as posts, stories, etc.).
+The Open Graph protocol creates a way for pages to deliver content that can be added to a social graph.
+Facebook, LinkedIn, Google+, and other platforms use this information to generate previews of pages that match other types of content (such as posts, stories, etc.).

 This is done by adding meta tags to the